-- Staff requests that the Finance and Administration Committee recommend that the Board authorize the CEO to approve or execute the following contracts for services these firms will provide to enable SVCE to execute its third Prepay transaction.
+- Adopt resolution 2023-17 authorizing the CEO to approve or execute the following contracts for services these firms will provide to enable SVCE to execute its third Prepay transaction.
 The combined fees for services provided by the firms identified below shall not exceed 1% of the bond proceeds amount, including other ancillary services such as green bond verification, bond trustee and counsel fees, an investment advisor fee, and other miscellaneous costs such as printing. - 1.
 PFM Financial Advisors LLC & PFM Swap Advisors \$155,000 - 2.
 Chapman & Cutler (Disclosure/Issuer's Counsel) \$175,000 - 3.
 Ballard Spahr (Bond and Tax Counsel) \$250,000 - 4.
-Moody's Investor Service Inc (Credit Rating) \$272,500 - Staff requests that the Finance and Administration Committee recommend that the Board approve engagement with Morgan Stanley as the Prepay Supplier with the following fee structure: - Bond underwriting fee of \$5/bond - Underwriter expenses not to exceed \$0.50/bond. - Staff requests that the Finance and Administration Committee recommend that the Board authorize the CEO to execute Power Supply Contract with California Community Choice Financing Authority (CCCFA) and execute or approve the related supporting agreements to enable SVCE to enter an approximately 30-year energy prepayment transaction subject to the following parameters: - 1.
+Moody's Investor Service Inc (Credit Rating) \$272,500 - Approve engagement with Morgan Stanley as the Prepay Supplier with the following fee structure: - Bond underwriting fee of \$5/bond - Underwriter expenses not to exceed \$0.50/bond. - Adopt resolution 2023-18 authorizing the CEO to execute Power Supply Contract with California Community Choice Financing Authority (CCCFA) and execute or approve the related supporting agreements to enable SVCE to enter an approximately 30-year energy prepayment transaction subject to the following parameters: - 1.
 The Bonds, issued by CCCFA, will not be guaranteed obligations of SVCE but will be limited obligations of CCCFA payable solely from the revenues and other amounts pledged under the Indenture as the Trust Estate, including amounts owed by SVCE under the Power Supply Contract. - 2.
 The aggregate principal amount of the Bonds shall not exceed \$1,500,000,000. - 3.
 The energy savings to SVCE under the Power Supply Contract for the initial Reset Period, including the Annual Refund (as defined in the Power Supply Contract), shall be at least 8 percent. - 4.
 The energy service revenue fee in the transaction shall not exceed \$1.10 per MWh. - 5.
-The commodity swap counterparty fee in the transaction is not to exceed \$0.50 MWh. - 6.
+The commodity swap counterparty fee in the transaction shall not exceed \$0.50 MWh. - 6.
 If floating rate debt is issued, Morgan Stanley shall charge no more than six basis points on the interest rate swap spread to mid-market.